TheNoyesLab/TexasTech_FecalResistome/README.md

 2. TexasTech_bioinfo.txt: txt file used for the bioinformatic analysis of 16S microbiome (Dada2), resistome (AMR++), genomic contextualization analysis (host reads decontamination, MGIP, Genomad, MOBfinder, duplication and on-target read calculations).
 3. TexasTech_Microbiome.md: Markdown file used for the microbiome analysis in R. Remember to change file extension "md" to "Rmd" before using it.
 4. TexasTech_primer_remove.md: Markdown file used only for removing primers in R, BEFORE microbiome analysis.
 Remember to change file extension "md" to "Rmd" before using it.
+# WARNING
+Check software versions, paths and dependencies because they may have changed.
+Keep in mind that this code was adapted to my particular needs.
+If you need help with it please email me diazo005@umn.edu.
+Welcome!